Freeze-and-release direct optimization method for variational calculations of excited electronic states: Methodology

 All calculations use the GGA functional PBE\cite{Perdew1996} and are spin-unrestricted.
 For the OO calculations, the frozen core approximation and the projector augmented wave (PAW) formalism\cite{Blochl1994} are used.
 The valence electrons for the systems with intramolecular and intermolecular charge transfer excitations are represented by an LCAO orbital basis set consisting of primitive Gaussian functions from the aug-cc-pVDZ\cite{Dunning1989, Kendall1992, Woon1994} and the cc-pVDZ sets, respectively.
 Each basis set is augmented with a single set of numeric atomic orbitals (referred to as Gaussian basis set + sz)\cite{Rossi2015, Larsen2009}.
 The TDDFT calculations of intermolecular charge transfer excited states use the cc-pVDZ basis set for all electrons.
 For the calculations on intermolecular charge transfer states, diffuse functions are not included, as was done for the EOM-CCSD(T) reference results of ref \citen{Bogo2024}.

 The OO calculations are performed with three different methods: (1) the FR-DO approach described in section \ref{sec:freeze_and_release}, (2) direct optimization in combination with MOM without constrained optimization step (DO-MOM), and (3) a conventional DIIS scheme together with MOM (SCF-MOM).
 For the FR-DO calculations, an L-BFGS algorithm\cite{Ivanov2021cpc} with a maximum step size of 0.2 is used for the constrained optimization step and a limited-memory symmetric rank 1 (L-SR1) algorithm\cite{Levi2020b} with a maximum step size of 0.1 is used for the full optimization after releasing the constraints.
 The DO-MOM calculations use L-SR1 with a maximum step size of 0.2, the default in GPAW designed to give a good balance of robustness and efficiency.
 The SCF-MOM calculations are based on direct diagonalization of the KS Hamiltonian matrix with Pulay mixing of the electron density\cite{Mortensen2024, Pulay1980}.
-Unless otherwise stated, the OO calculations are considered converged if a precision of 4$\cdot 10^{-8}$ eV$^2$ per valence electron in the squared residual of the KS equations is achieved within 333 iterations (default in GPAW).
+Unless otherwise stated, the OO calculations are considered converged if a precision of 4$\cdot 10^{-8}$ eV$^2$ per valence electron in the squared residual of the KS equations,

+is achieved within 333 iterations (default in GPAW).
 In the initial, constrained optimization step of the FR-DO calculations, the orbitals are optimized to a less stringent precision of 4$\cdot 10^{-3}$ eV$^2$ per valence electron.
+In the DO-MOM and FR-DO calculations, after convergence to the optimal orbitals, the Hamiltonian matrix is diagonalized within subspaces of equally occupied orbitals.
+For the FR-DO calculations, subspace diagonalization is also performed after the constrained optimization step.
+The molecular orbital energies are the eigenvalues resulting from subspace diagonalization.

 In the DO-MOM and SCF-MOM calculations, the MOM algorithm of ref\ \citenum{Barca2018} is employed, where at each iteration the occupation numbers are chosen such that the occupied orbitals are those with the largest projections into the occupied space of the initial guess orbitals